Workplace Democracy for Minnesota’s Teachers is a Myth: Time to Update the Law

 Teachers in the classroom today are being represented by an heirloom union that was selected by teachers a generation or more ago.
 I talked to Rookie at 1500 KSTP about it today (listen here).

-Anyone old enough to watch the news back it the 1970’s will remember the Minneapolis teachers’ strike in 1970 –yes, we got our news from watching TV (and listening to the radio, of course).
-Along with the latest on the Vietnam war, I would catch the news in the kitchen with my Mom when we were making dinner.
+Anyone old enough to watch the news back in the 1970s will remember the Minneapolis teachers’ strike in 1970.
+Along with the latest on the Vietnam war, I would catch the news in the kitchen with my mom when we were making dinner.

 In April of 1970, teachers from the Minneapolis Federation of Teachers illegally went on strike for 14 days.
 Minneapolis educators were demanding better salaries, benefits and work conditions.
 But not all teachers were supportive of the strike, and the walkout created tension between strikers and non-strikers.
 It was a big deal; everyone was talking about it.
 (The kids where I went to school felt cheated that we did not get the same long break from school.)